Soup Beans

 What's the Difference between Soup Beans and Bean Soup?

-The difference between soup beans and bean soup are the ingredients and the texture of the dish.
+The differences lie in the ingredients and the texture.
 Soup beans are beans that are slowly simmered in water for a couple of hours until they're soft and tender.
 The beans are flavored with ham, onion and garlic.
 A portion of the beans are mashed and returned to the pot to create a thick and creamy texture.
 Bean soups are broth-based and the beans are typically left whole and cooked with a variety of ingredients, although some recipes use a similar method as soup beans for a creamy texture.

 What's the Nutritional Value of This Recipe?